oracle-samples/clara-rules/README.md

 # Clara
 [![Build Status](https://travis-ci.org/rbrush/clara-rules.svg?branch=master)](https://travis-ci.org/rbrush/clara-rules)

 Clara is a forward-chaining rules engine written in Clojure with Java interoperability.
-It aims to simplify code with a developer-centric approach to expxert systems.
+It aims to simplify code with a developer-centric approach to expert systems.
 More at [clara-rules.org](http://www.clara-rules.org).

 ## Example